Observational constraints on the spin/anisotropy of the CCOs of Cassiopeia A, Vela Jr. and G347.3-0.5 and a single surviving continuous gravitational wave candidate: Results

 where $c$ is the speed of light, $G$ the gravitational constant, $I$ the moment of inertia about the spin axis of the neutron star (here fixed to the conventional $I=10^{38}\,\mathrm{kg\,m^{2}}$), and $D$ the star distance.

 We can therefore recast the amplitude upper limits $h_0^{90\%}(f)$ as constraints on the equatorial ellipticity of the neutron star using Eq.~(\ref{eqn:ellipticity_UL}).
 The corresponding curves are shown in Figure~\ref{fig:UL_e}.
-It is expected that neutron star crusts can sustain ellipticities as large as $10^{-5}$, and young neutron stars may well present larger ellipticities than older neutron stars, acquired during the highly non-axysimmetric supernova event that generated them.
-Our searches probe a plausible range of ellipticities : smaller than $10^{-6}$ for all of the investigated remnants, for spin frequencies above 200 Hz.
+It is expected that neutron star crusts can sustain ellipticities as large as $10^{-5}$ \citep{Ushomirsky2000,McDanielJohnsonOwen,Baiko:2018jax,Morales2022}, and young neutron stars may well present larger ellipticities than older neutron stars, acquired during the highly non-axisymmetric supernova event that generated them.
+Our searches probe a plausible range of ellipticities: smaller than $10^{-6}$ for all of the investigated remnants, for spin frequencies above 200 Hz.
 Particularly notable is the constraint for Vela Jr. at 200 pc of $\varepsilon \lesssim 4\times 10^{-8}$.

 Additionally, since our search range covers frequency derivatives with braking index $n=7$, we recast the strain upper limits as constraints on the neutron star's $r$-mode oscillation amplitude, as shown in Figure \ref{fig:UL_a}.
-For a canonical neutron star with mass of $1.4\,M_\odot$ and radius of 11.7 km, and moment of inertia $I=10^{38}\mathrm{kg\,m^2}$ (as above), the dimensionless $r$-mode amplitude $\alpha$ that would yield a strain $h_0$ at GW frequency $f$ from a source at distance $D$ is \citep{Owen2010}:
+For a canonical neutron star with mass of $1.4\,M_\odot$ and radius of 11.7 km, and moment of inertia $I=10^{38}~\mathrm{kg\,m^2}$ (as above), the dimensionless $r$-mode amplitude $\alpha$ that would yield a strain $h_0$ at GW frequency $f$ from a source at distance $D$ is \citep{Owen2010}:

-Young neutron stars like our targets have long been identified as good candidates for r-mode gravitational wave emission, as they cool down after birth.
-Our upper limit for all targets exclude $\alpha \gtrsim 4 \times 10^{-5}$ for spin frequencies larger than 250 Hz, and for Vela Jr. at 200 pc, we can constrain $\alpha \lesssim 2 \times 10^{-6}$.
+Young neutron stars like our targets have long been identified as good candidates for r-mode gravitational-wave emission, as they cool down after birth.
+Our upper limits for all targets exclude $\alpha \gtrsim 4 \times 10^{-5}$ for spin frequencies larger than 250 Hz, and for Vela Jr. at 200 pc, we can constrain $\alpha \lesssim 2 \times 10^{-6}$.
 With predictions for the saturation amplitudes in the range $10^{-5}-10^{-3}$ \citep{PhysRevD.76.064019,Haskell:2015iia}, these upper limits are physically interesting.

 If a neutron star’s crust is even slightly anisotropic (direction-dependent stiffness), a change in spin can turn an axisymmetric centrifugal stress into a tiny, non-axisymmetric mountain or ellipticity \citep{Morales2024}: